neoelemento/the-purpose/_posts/2016-10-14-hesitation.md

 “Probably will take another week,” he said taking a bite of chapati, “they will be reaching Ladhak tomorrow as far as I know.”

 “Okay okay.”
-She says as her eyes meets the screen.
+She said as her eyes meets the screen.

 Akshay, stops chewing, realise that she got to know what he was doing.
 The jovial mood turns to an awkward tense one.
 Megha becomes extremely anxious and Akshay holds his head down not knowing how to get through the situation.